bhishanpdl/Deep_Learning_Specialization_Coursera/README.md

 * Understand how to build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs.
 * Be able to apply sequence models to natural language problems, including text synthesis.
 * Be able to apply sequence models to audio applications, including speech recognition and music synthesis.

+# Disclaimer
+- All the notebooks are downloaded from Coursera and solved by me.
+I do not own any ownership or anything on them only the exercises in the notebooks are solved my me.
+All the copyrights are reserved to Coursera or therein mentioned parties.
+- These materials involves quizzes and notebooks solutions.
+These are for my own backups and for future readings.
+  No any other readers are encourased to copy from them and dishonor the Coursera Honor Codes.
+The solutions are purely my opinions and may not be true and may fail in future versions of test and future versions of python libraries.
+- All the readme files for these deep learning coursera are taken from [Mahmoud Badry et. al.](https://github.com/mbadry1/DeepLearning.ai-Summary)
+-